kbmackenzie/mewlix/README.md

 ```lua
 sum = ( ^.x.^)> (a, b) => (a + b)
 ```
-Meowscript lambdas support closures, and will happily capture any local variables a cat uses inside them, so a cat should feel free to use as many as they want.
+Meowscript lambdas support closures, and will happily capture any local variables you use inside them, so you should feel free to use as many as they want.

 ### Dynamic Identifiers
-Any string can be used as a variable name if a cat prepends the "~~" operator to it, even if the string is filled with Unicode characters.
+Any string can be used as a variable name if you prepend the "\~\~" operator to it, even if the string is filled with Unicode characters.
 An example:
 ```lua
 ~~"(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧" = "SPARKLES!!"
 meow(~~"(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧") -- prints "SPARKLES!!"